Condensation

-As the cold winter months set in, we are less inclined to ventilate our homes and are tempted to seal in the heat, resulting in a rise in humidity levels due to lack of ventilation.
+In winter, seal in the heat and ventilate less, causing humidity levels to rise.
 This causes condensation: liquid water that collects on walls, windows and ceilings.
-Kitchens and bathrooms are especially vulnerable to excess condensation, which can lead to damp problems and black mould growth.
-Read on to find out how to stop condensation in the home.
+Kitchens and bathrooms are vulnerable to excess condensation, which can lead to damp and black mould growth.

 Short on time?
 Try 5 Lifestyle Changes to Stop Condensation and Condensation in the home – 4 Reasons to Reduce it.